Where Did the Tracks Go in the Western Adirondacks?

 Chapter 29 on the Glenfield & Eastern, Volume I and Chapter 30 on the DeGrasse Paper Company Railroad.

-Purple Mountain Press, softcover, 263 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.
+Purple Mountain Press, softcover, 263 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.